worldoptimizer/HypeRulerHelper/README.md

 ## Overview

 `HypeRulerHelper` is a JavaScript utility designed for use with [Tumult Hype](https://tumult.com/hype/).
 It provides a visual ruler on the screen to assist developers and designers in measuring and aligning elements within Hype scenes.
-The ruler is dynamically adjusted to the height of the element it's attached to and supports high-resolution displays, like Retina screens.
+The ruler is dynamically adjusted to the height of the element it's attached to, supports high-resolution displays like Retina screens, and allows for the placement of custom markers.

 ## Features

 - **Dynamic Measurement**: Automatically adjusts to the height of the associated Hype element.
 - **High DPI Support**: Optimized for high-resolution displays, ensuring clear and sharp ruler markings.
+- **Marker Placement**: Enables the addition of customizable markers at specific positions along the ruler, with optional labels.
-- **Scene-Aware**: Refreshes when navigating between different Hype scenes.
+- **Scene-Aware**: Refreshes when navigating between different Hype scenes and supports scene-specific markers that reset on scene load.
 - **Responsive Design**: Updates in real-time to changes in element dimensions.

 ## Installation